Rice with Lentils and Fried Onions (Mejadra) is a marvelous Middle Eastern dish that reminds me a bit of our own moro.

-The name is Mejadra, a popular dish in the Middle East.
-And when an Instagram follower made the immediate connection that this Rice with Lentils and Fried Onions looks a lot like our Moro, she figured out exactly why right after trying it I decided I needed to share it with you.
-The story of how and where I first tried this dish is also worth telling…
+The name of this tasty dish is Mejadra, and is very popular in the Middle East, where I just came back from.
+When an Instagram follower made the immediate connection that this Rice with Lentils and Fried Onions looks a lot like our Moro, she figured out exactly why right after trying it I decided I needed to share it with you.

 - 2 cups of lentils

 - 5 large red onions , 3 chopped into tiny pieces, 2 sliced thinly

 - 2 teaspoon of turmeric powder

 - 1/2 teaspoon of pepper

 - 2 1/2 teaspoons of table salt